Key Takeaways

 Change the footer content from H1-6 to <p> or <span>.

-Remember, H tags is not for controlling font size but for marking the content hierarchy and optimizing readability.
+Remember, H tags are not for controlling font size but for marking the content hierarchy and optimizing readability.

 ✅ 9.1.6 Do you have SSL enabled?